Tools in Diagram Component

-Drawing tool allows you to draw any kind of Node or Connector during runtime by clicking and dragging on the diagram page.
+Use drawing tool to draw any kind of Node or Connector during runtime by clicking and dragging on the diagram page.

-To draw a shape, you have to activate the drawing tool by using the InteractionController property and you need to set the shape by using the DrawingObject property.
+To draw a Shape, activate the drawing tool with the InteractionController property and specify the shape with the DrawingObject property.
 The following code example illustrates how to draw a rectangle at runtime.

 @using Syncfusion.Blazor.Diagram